-This is a step-by-step guide on how to Sell a Medical Practice in 2021.
-In this guide, we will cover the most important things to consider before you decide to sell your practice.
+This comprehensive guide explains how to Sell a Medical Practice in 2021.
+We will review the most important things to consider before you move forward with your decision.

 A physician may sell their medical practice for a variety of reasons.
-For some, a well-deserved retirement is on the horizon, while others are seeking a better opportunity.
+For some, a well-deserved retirement is on the horizon, while others may be seeking a better opportunity elsewhere.
 A sudden illness or relocation are also motives to sell.
 Our guide is intended to help physicians navigate this complex process.

 Build Your Team